Chao-Xi/jxazurebook/docs/az400/2az400_test.md

     *   The **Login URL**.
     *   The **Azure AD Identifier (Entity ID)**.
 2.  **Why not D (Modify GitHub settings):** You cannot complete the security settings in GitHub until you have the URLs and the certificate generated by the Azure AD registration process.
-3.  **Why not A (Conditional Access):** Conditional Access policies are applied to an existing application registration to enforce rules (like MFA).
-You must register the app before you can apply a policy to it.
+3.  **<mark>Why not A (Conditional Access):** Conditional Access policies are applied to an existing application registration to enforce rules (like MFA).
+You must register the app before you can apply a policy to it</mark>.
 4.  **Why not C (Azure AD B2C):** B2C is used for consumer-facing applications.
 Standard organizational integration uses a standard Azure AD tenant.

 **The standard workflow is:**